Mobile UI/UX - Research

 The two onboarding questions that I asked in this version of my mockups were removed.
 I didn’t think they were necessary and gave users any extra value, and it would likely deter some users from using the app at all.

-After these above designs were created, I quickly realized that there were a number of (mainly visual design) issues that needed to be fixed.
+After these above designs were created, I quickly realized that there were several (mainly visual design) issues that needed to be fixed.
 This intuition convinced me to conduct five usability tests to validate my hypothesis.

 These tests I conducted each lasted for about 15 minutes and all were in person with potential users who were immigrants.